The countdown to Melody’s birthday.

-I began to feel slightly headache-y, which wasn’t disappearing with paracetamol, accompanied with some blurry vision I just didn’t feel right.
-So to be on the safe side I booked myself in to see the midwife, due to my history of Pre-eclampsia when I’d had my daughter, I was aware of the symptoms, I kind of knew it was too early but I just wanted to be safe and get checked out…
+I began to feel slightly headache-y, which wasn’t disappearing with paracetamol, accompanied with some blurry vision – I just didn’t feel right.
+So to be on the safe side I booked myself in to see the midwife, due to my history of Pre-eclampsia when I’d had my eldest daughter.
+I was aware of the symptoms, I kind of knew it was too early but I just wanted to be safe and get checked out…

 (Excerpt from Mayflower’s Rainbow)

 On this day in 2012, something wasn’t right.
 But having clear test results days later, I knew at that moment I could breathe a sigh of relief.
 A false alarm, it was far too early to have this.